What it’s Like to Visit a Starbucks Reserve Coffee Bar

 So, consider yourself forewarned, my coffee loving friends.

-A Nice Place to Sit and Visit
+Starbucks Reserve Bar is a Nice Place to Sit and Visit

 Really, it is just so great that Starbucks offers a drive-through and a pick-up.
 Sometimes we need to get the coffee and move on down the road.